Raj Darbhanga

-At its peak, the dynasty encompassed over 4000 square miles and is described as the "largest and richest of the North Bihar zamindaris and one of the greatest zamindaris of British India".
-Despite not being recognised as a princely state by the British, Raj Darbhanga was larger and held more magisterial powers then many princely states, particularly those in Western India.
+At its peak, the dynasty encompassed over 4000 square miles (10,360 km2) and is described as the "largest and richest of the North Bihar zamindaris and one of the greatest zamindaris of British India".
+Despite not being recognised as a princely state by the British Raj, Darbhanga was larger and held more magisterial powers than many princely states, particularly those in Western India.

 History

-The Khandaval dynasty were Maithil Brahmins who came into prominence in the time of the Mughal emperor Akbar until the 1960s.
+The Khandaval dynasty were Maithil Brahmins who came into prominence during the reign of the Mughal emperor Akbar.
 The extent of their lands, which were not contiguous, varied over time, and by the British era, their area of ownership was smaller than the area that they were granted under earlier sanad arrangements.
 A particularly significant reduction occurred when the influence of the British Raj caused them to lose control of the territories that were in Nepal but, nonetheless, their holdings were considerable.
 One estimate suggests that when their rule came to an end, the territories comprised around 6200 sqkm, with around 4500 villages.

 Formation

 The area that now comprises the northern part of the Indian state of Bihar was under a state of lawlessness at the end of the Tughlaq Dynasty.
-Tughlaq had attacked and taken control of Bihar and from the end of the Tughlaq Dynasty until the establishment of the Mughal Empire in 1526 there was anarchy and chaos in the region with various Rajput clans fighting for power.
-The Mughal emperor Akbar realized that taxes from Mithila could only be collected if there was a king who could ensure peace there and by 1574, he had succeeded in defeating the Rajput Rajas of Tirhut.
+The Tughlaq had attacked and taken control of Bihar and from the end of the Tughlaq Dynasty until the establishment of the Mughal Empire in 1526 there was anarchy and chaos in the region with various Rajput clans fighting for power.
+Akbar, the Mughal emperor, realised that taxes from Mithila could only be collected if there was a king who could ensure peace there and by 1574 he had succeeded in defeating the Rajput Rajas of Tirhut.

 As per local tradition, Akbar summoned Rajpandit Chandrapati Thakur to Delhi and asked him to name one of his sons who could be made caretaker and tax collector for his lands in Mithila.
-Chandrapati Thakur named his middle son, Mahesh Thakur, and Akbar declared Mahesh Thakur as the ruler of Mithila on the day of Ram Navami in 1557 AD after being impressed with his "great erudition".
+Chandrapati Thakur named his middle son, Mahesh Thakur, whom Akbar then declared as the ruler of Mithila on the day of Ram Navami in 1557.
+Akbar had been impressed with his "great erudition".
 Henningham was of the opinion that Akbar made use of Mahesh Thakur by helping the Maithil Brahmins to displace the Rajputs as the local ruling elite.

 In 1684, Aurangzeb issued a firman that had the effect of differentiating Raj Darbhanga from other estates of the region.
-The lands belonging to the Darbhanga family were theirs permanently and became private property rather than belonging to the Empire.
-Raj Darbhanga from this point onwards was legally independent and no longer had to pay tribute to the Empire of the Nawabs of Bengal.
+The lands belonging to the Darbhanga family were theirs permanently and became private property rather than belonging to the empire.
+Raj Darbhanga from this point onwards was legally independent and no longer had to pay tribute to the Nawabs of Bengal.
 In a report to the Patna Committee of review, Shitab Rai, the naib diwan of Bihar, admitted that the weak state of the empire had rendered many of the zamindars, including Raj Darbhanga, independent.
-Henningham described the Raj Darbhanga as a "semi-independent chieftainship".
+Henningham described Raj Darbhanga as a "semi-independent chieftainship".